buhaytza2005/smtpcracker/README.md

 # Smtpcracker
+## Info
+A very basic python3 tool for bruteforce password in smtp server.
 ## Usage
 The first argument is the **txt file with passwords**.
 The second argument is the **username** or **email** of the target.